Source materials for "Conversations With Crazy Horse" by Bruce Brown

 According to Seventh Cavalry survivor George Glenn, the physical evidence the day after the battle supported what White Cow Bull said.
 Glenn, who went over the battlefield on burial detail, said: "We found [the] trail [of Custer's charge] going down in the river, but it seems that Custer got repulsed before he got across the river ... [because] we never found any trail of him on the other side of the river."

-Both Seventh Infantry scout Thomas LaForge and Arapaho warrior Sage told a story that seems to fit like a piece in a jigsaw puzzle with the story told by White Cow Bull and Pretty Shield.
-Essentially, Sage and LaForge said Bouyer was badly wounded at the river, but did not die, and LaForge added that Bouyer was shot in the back, which could explain why White Cow Bull didn't see it -- it happened after gunsmoke had obscurred the river and Custer's men were pulling back to the far shore.
+Both Seventh Infantry scout Thomas LaForge and Arapaho warrior Sage, or Well Knowing One, told a story that seems to fit like a piece in a jigsaw puzzle with the story told by White Cow Bull and Pretty Shield.
+Essentially, Sage and LaForge said Bouyer was badly wounded at the river, but did not die, and LaForge added that Bouyer was shot in the back, which could explain why White Cow Bull didn't see it -- it happened after gunsmoke had obscured the river and Custer's men were pulling back to the far shore.

-LaForge and Sage said Bouyer subsequently struggled to the edge of the river where he was discovered by the Sioux after the battle, begged to be killed, and was finally accomodated by the Sioux before they threw his body into the river.
-Sage spoke of two wounded Americans found at the edge of the river who were killed by the Indians -- Bouyer and "a soldier with a bugle and a carbine" -- and Curley also identified one of the Americans killed at the river as "the bugler."
+LaForge and Sage said Bouyer subsequently struggled to the edge of the river at Medicine Tail Coulee, where he was discovered by the Sioux after the battle.
+Bouyer begged to be killed and was accommodated, after which the Sioux threw his body into the river.
+Sage spoke of two wounded Americans found at the edge of the river who were killed by the Indians -- Bouyer and "a soldier with a bugle and a carbine."

-According to Reno's official report on the burial of the dead, dated July 5, 1876, the Americans never found Bouyer's body, but LaForge noted that "Boyer's vest, made of the skin of a spotted calf, was found near the river after the battle."
+According to Reno's official report on the burial of the dead, dated July 5, 1876, the Americans never found Bouyer's body, but LaForge, who was an eye-witness to the condition of the battlefield immediately afterwards, noted that "Boyer's vest, made of the skin of a spotted calf, was found near the river after the battle."
 And according to George Glenn, the Seventh Cavalry burial detail found "the body nearest the river was that of the chief trumpeter [Henry] Voss."

 August DeVoto, another Seventh Cavalry survivor who was also on burial detail, recalled they found Voss "all alone and stark naked.
 His body was in a kneeling position and his back was stuck full of arrows."